sktime/skpro/docs/source/contribute/code_of_conduct.rst

     Code of Conduct processes (including how to report incidents).
     This may change as the project matures.
-    However, ``skpro``'s Code of Conduct will remain dedicated to promoting a community without harrassment and discrimination.
+    However, ``skpro``'s Code of Conduct will remain dedicated to promoting a community without harassment and discrimination.